Takeaways from the ABC presidential debate between Donald Trump and Kamala Harris

 By Eric Bradner, Arit John, Daniel Strauss, Betsy Klein and Gregory Krieg, CNN

-Philadelphia (CNN) — Former Vice President Kamala Harris and former President Donald Trump are squaring off in their first and only scheduled debate Tuesday night.
+Philadelphia (CNN) — Kamala Harris baited Donald Trump for nearly all of the 1 hour and 45 minutes of their first and potentially only debate on Tuesday night – and Trump took every bit of it.

-Trump, in his first answer, accused Harris and President Joe Biden of failing to secure the border — resulting in an influx of migrants that he said is “destroying our country.”
-He repeatedly criticized the current administration and argued that numerous global crises would not have happened if he was in the White House.

-Harris said she would be a “president for all Americans,” and predicted attacks from Trump, before goading him into multiple tirades
+The vice president had prepared extensively for their debate, and peppered nearly every answer with a comment designed to enrage the former president.
+She told Trump that world leaders were laughing at him, and military leaders called him a “disgrace.”
+She called Trump “weak” and “wrong.”
+She said Trump was fired by 81 million voters – the number that voted for President Joe Biden in 2020.

 Here are some quick takeaways from the first portion of the debate: